braydenanderson2014/C-Arduino-Libraries/lib/Properties/README.md

 * Added Support for Several New File types Including (.csv, .json, .xml, .toml, .ini, .yaml)
 * Added Support for creating your own custom Key-Value Pair file.
 The saveToSD, store, and loadFromSD functions will read a new enum variable called IDENTIFIERTYPE.
 The Available options are: EQUALS (=), COLEN (:), SEMICOLEN (;), HYPHEN (-), COMMA (,), FORWARD_SLASH (\), BACKWARD_SLASH (/)
 ### Version 1.0.1 - BETA_1
+* Added new ChipSelect pin customizability... you can now define what pin gets used as the chipselect pin.

 # PlatformIO
 ## ChangeLog